CaseyRo/dynudns/multiddns/README.md

 # Home Assistant Add-on: Multi-DDNS

-Automatically update Home Assistant multiple DDNS IPs address with integrated HTTPS support via Let's Encrypt. it currently supports the following DDNS services:
+Automatically update Home Assistant multiple DDNS IPs address with integrated HTTPS support via Let's Encrypt.
+It is distributed as a Home Assistant **add-on** and must be installed from the add-on store (not via HACS).
+It currently supports the following DDNS services:
  - [Duck DNS][duckdns]
  - [Dynu DNS][dynudns]